 13. Bought at the Thrift Store: I had heard this title praised a few years ago, so when I saw it at my local thrift store in excellent condition, I snatched it up.
 The plot follows Lo Blacklock, a travel writer sent to cover a luxury cruise through Norway’s fjords.
 But when she thinks she witnesses a murder, she becomes enthralled in figuring out what happened to the woman in Cabin 10.
 I found this psychological thriller a quick fun read that kept me wanting more.

 One of the best perks of being a book blogger is receiving advance review copies (ARCs) of upcoming book releases from publishers.

 At the beginning of each month, I cover all the new book releases coming out, and the April 2019 book releases are right around the corner.
 Here’s a peek at the April releases I’ve already read.

 What’s up next for me?
 Before I let you go, here are a few of the titles I’m hoping to get through this upcoming month.

-Be sure to come back at the end of April to see which ones I read and what I thought.
+Be sure to come back in April to see which ones I read.

 What books did you love this month?
 Which books did you hate?
 As always, let me know in the comments!